Skip to main content

 The United States Department of Agriculture (USDA)The United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service.
 You can find links to Northwestern University’s USDA inspection reports here (1) (2) (3) (4).

-The Guide for the Care and Use of Laboratory Animals, commonly referred to as simply “The Guide,” assists institutions in caring for and using animals in ways judged to be scientifically, technically, and humanely appropriate.
-It is the basis for many animal regulations.
+The Guide for the Care and Use of Laboratory Animals, commonly referred to as “The Guide,” provides acceptable standards for animal care programs to follow.
+PHS-assured institutions are required to use The Guide to evaluate their animal care programs and serves as the basis for many policies and regulations.

 Read a virtual conversation with Dr. Henry S. Friedman, Neuro-oncologist with questions and answers about animal research.
 This article is published by the Foundation for Medical Research.